Metformin for Motor and Cognitive Improvement in Children with Cerebral Palsy: A Feasibility Study

 Call to action

 Has your child been diagnosed with cerebral palsy?
-Your child may be eligible to participate in a randomized controlled clinical trial that will investigate the effectiveness of a medication called metformin, and whether it helps to improve your child’s movement and thinking skills.
+Your child may be eligible to participate in a study that will investigate the effectiveness of a medication called metformin, and whether it helps to improve your child’s movement and thinking skills.

-We want to conduct a randomized controlled clinical trial to see if it would be possible to do a bigger study that would test the effectiveness of a drug called metformin, and whether it helps improve motor skills (i.e. controlled body movements) and thinking skills when compared to doing physiotherapy alone in children with cerebral palsy (CP), when taken for 16 weeks.
-Participants will be placed into one of two groups based on chance (50/50 chance).
-The 2 groups in this study are: 1) metformin and 2) placebo.
-A placebo is a pill that is made to look like the drug being studied, but it does not have any medicine in it.
+We want to conduct a small study to see if it would be possible to do a bigger study that would test the effectiveness of a drug called metformin, and whether it helps improve motor skills (i.e. controlled body movements) and thinking skills in children with cerebral palsy (CP), when taken for 16 weeks.
+All participants will receive metformin.
 This study will take place at two different places in Toronto: 1) Holland Bloorview Kids Rehabilitation Hospital (Holland Bloorview) and 2) the Hospital for Sick Children (SickKids).

 - Darcy Fehlings, MD (Holland Bloorview Kids Rehabilitation Hospital, Toronto, ON)

 - Donald J. Mabbott, PhD (The Hospital for Sick Children, Toronto, ON)

 We are looking for children with cerebral palsy between 5-18 years old who: